openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

          --save-checkpoints-to outputs \
          --nncf-quantization
 ```
+Note that in the command above the parameter `--nncf-quantization` is used to make int8 quantization of the model.
+If the model supports filter pruning, you can use the command line flag `--nncf-pruning` to turn on this compression method.

+(The combinations of two compression methods is also possible, but was not tested thoroughly.)

 The compressed model can be evaluated and exported to the OpenVINO™ format by the same commands as non-compressed model,
 see the items 4.b and 3.b above.